Skip to content

 }

-The function simply checks if the map exists and set the view to its default location.
+The function simply checks if the map exists and sets the view to its default location.
 Now we have to call this setDefaultView function when JS receives the resetView message:

 RPGM.on('didReceiveMessage', (message, rData)=>{